ncsa/ncsa_system_documentation/docs/source/common/customize_bashrc.rst

   PATH=$PATH:/sw/admin/scripts

-This sets the new PATH equals to the existing path ($PATH) but with one new directory at the end of the list.
+This sets the new PATH equal to the existing path ($PATH) but with one new directory at the end of the list.
 When you type a command, bash will search the directories in the path **in order** until it finds a match, so be careful putting a directory at the beginning of your path.
 If it's software that you've written, it's probably best to put it at the **end** of your path.

 Loading modules
 --------------------